assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 The Binson dependency is removed to make the protocol independent of that specification.
-Also, it means more fixed sizes and offsets which may be beneficiary for performance, especially on resource-constrained processors.
+Also, it means more fixed sizes and offsets which could improve performance, especially on resource constrained systems.

 By including the hash of M1 and M2 in the signatures it is possible to ensure the integrity of M1 and M2.
 Thus it is possible to ensure the integrity of all